-Since 2010, UNU-GTP has conducted various short courses and long term training efforts in cooperation with local partners in 4 continents.
-As of end of year 2016, 21 training programs of short, medium and long duration had been conducted in African countries: 11 in Kenya for Kenyans and/or participants from neighbouring countries, 5 in Ethiopia, 3 in Djibouti, and 1 in Rwanda.
-In addition, a workshop was held in Iceland in 2014 for African countries.
-These programs have ranged from a 2-day workshop for decision makers intended to provide overview and serve as a platform for discussion, to in-depth training of experts leading to certification equivalent to the 6 month studies in Iceland.
+Since 2010, UNU-GTP has conducted various short courses and long-term training efforts in cooperation with local partners in 4 continents.
+As of end of year 2017, 22 trainings of short, medium and long duration had been conducted for African countries: 12 in Kenya for Kenyans and/or participants from neighbouring countries, 5 in Ethiopia, 3 in Djibouti, 1 in Rwanda, and 1 in Iceland.
+These trainings have ranged from a 2-day workshop for decision makers intended to provide overview and serve as a platform for discussion, to in-depth training of experts leading to certification equivalent to the 6-month studies in Iceland.

 Some of the training has been called for by geothermal companies in order to strengthen employee skill sets, while others have been implemented in response to requests from development donors.
-The Icelandic International Development Agency (ICEIDA), which was integrated into the Icelandic Ministry for Foreign Affairs at the beginning of 2016, has supported several trainings within the framework of the Geothermal Exploration Project, often in cooperation with the Nordic Development Fund (NDF), as shown in Table 12.
+The Icelandic International Development Agency (ICEIDA), which was integrated into the Icelandic Ministry for Foreign Affairs at the beginning of 2016, has supported several trainings within the framework of the Geothermal Exploration Project, often in cooperation with the Nordic Development Fund (NDF), as shown in Table 10.